pfwd/cv/README.md

 ### 2016 - 2017 | Contractor at Agrantec
 [Agrantec](https://agrantec.com)

-Building web apps in Javascript for use on Android and iPhone devices.
-Helping web team upgrade projects to Symfony 3
+Building mobile apps in Javascript for use on Android and iPhone devices.

+Helping the web team upgrade projects to Symfony 3

 Daily technology used: JavaScript (AlloyJs) and PHP (Symfony)